 One of the cute side effects of the GSP is that it since it treated memory for the bitmap as a rectangle, there was memory available on the side of the page depending on the width of the paper since the actual dimensions were rounded to the next power of 2.
 This turned out to be an ideal place to stash the fonts and came to be known as "Condo Memory" which I believe that Barry at Talaris coined.
 And it could hold a lot of fonts at once and was perfectly suited for the GSP architecture to blit the characters into the bitmap at very high speed.

 Probably the most clever thing about the design was something I called the band manager.
 With a laser printer, you send each line bit by bit to the printer serially.
 There is a kind of ram called video ram that unsurprisingly does that for video displays so the deal was that you build the bitmap in regular memory and transfer a band at a time via the video memory which then serializes it and sends it to the laser's beam.
 Normally for high speeds you'd want two bitmaps so that when you're outputting the current page you're working on for the next page.
-But memory was expensive those days so that wasn't an option.
+But memory was expensive in those days so that wasn't an option.

-I had gone skiing alone for my sanity one day and after I came back I decided to go to a bar and unwind.
+I had gone skiing alone for my sanity one day and after I came back I decided to go to a bar (a gay bar even! i was still single and mingling) and unwind.
 I started thinking about the double buffering problem (or lack thereof) and came upon the idea that I could actually write behind the beam of the laser printer to speed things up a lot.
 I literally used a cocktail napkins to sketch out the design so that I didn't forget the next day.
 It went like this: when a graphic drawing command from the queue was executed, the first thing it did was figure out the extent of the Y beginning and ending and queued it on the topmost band for drawing.
 If it ended up in a band that was closed because the laser hadn't got there yet, it just waited until the beam was past.
 The other key thing it did is that it didn't wait until it could draw the whole object, but instead drew what it could when a band became open as it was transferred to the video ram for output.
 It did this by setting up a clipping window that matched the part of the bitmap that was open to being drawn in.
 If it didn't complete, it was queued up for the next band that was closed to be executed again.
 This may sound wasteful but it wasn't: the first thing you need to do is clear the bitmap from the previous page, if you waited for it to be able to do that you it would defeat the entire point of writing behind the beam as it were.
 This sped the printer up enormously and is why it could drive a 100 page per minute printer at full speed.

 So yeah, the GSP was a nifty little package and full of cool tools, but there is a lot more than just some graphics primitives to designing a graphics kernel on a co-processor.
 All of those I needed to work out on my own, and while I had help later for a bunch of other tasks, the GSP code was a no-go zone as far as everybody else was concerned.
 That was my baby and my problem alone.